deepanshs/mrsimulator/docs/user_guide/method/method.rst

             symm_query_dict = {"P": [-1], "D": [1]}
             trans_query_dict = {"ch1": symm_query_dict}

-            # Dictionary of TransitionQuery passed at SpectralEvent instantiation
+            # Dictionary of TransitionQuery passed to SpectralEvent
             spec_event = SpectralEvent(transition_query=[trans_query_dict])

 In the example above, the **SymmetryQuery** object is created and assigned to